Firewalls for Freedom

 THE SOLUTIONS:

-Without the assistance of state and local governments, an authoritarian presidential administration will find it much harder to act on its worst threats.
 Massachusetts leaders must build a firewall between state and local resources and federal or out-of-state law enforcement agencies that attempt to violate our constitutional freedoms.
-When federal or out-of-state agencies request Massachusetts government cooperation to undermine the civil rights of our people, state agencies can and should decline to provide it.
+When federal or out-of-state agencies request Massachusetts government cooperation to undermine the civil rights of our people, state agencies can and should decline to provide it to help keep people safe and free.

 • Limit deployment of military on U.S. soil: Separation between the military and civilian government is a foundational principle of American democracy.
 Trump has vowed to seek to deploy federal or National Guard troops domestically for the suppression of protests, for mass deportation, and other abusive domestic activities.
-Governor Maura Healey can take steps to prevent and deter misuses of the National Guard.
+The governor can take steps to prevent and deter misuses of the National Guard.

 • Protect free expression: To protect people exercising their right to protest and peacefully assemble, the governor and mayors should minimize unwarranted federal surveillance of ordinary people by adopting enhanced privacy and civil rights protections at police information-sharing “fusion centers” and other intelligence programs — including those which have been used to monitor and target people expressing their First Amendment rights.
 Separately, the Legislature should pass legislation to stem the tide of book bans, and adopt critical protections for the journalists who keep all of us informed.